gotreasa/ticTacToe/NOTES.md

 ## Pomodoro 3
 ✅ implement the array with the Xs and Os being filled
 ✅ write test for printing the grid
+❌ implement the print of the grid

+## Pomodoro 4
-TODO: implement the print of the grid
+🚧 implement the print of the grid
+TODO: test the continuous run of the gam
+TODO: implement the continuous run with 2 second separator